1mikegrn/timeclock/README.md

 `-id <ID>` *must* be tagged to `clk get_logs` so to acquire the corresponding break log.
 These ID's can be found in the database under the `break_log` attribute.

-`-m "notes"` can be tagged to `clk on_break` to add a text string to the break instance.
-If not provided defaults to `None`.
+`-m "<STRING>"` can be tagged to `clk in` or `clk on_break` so to add descriptive text strings to the instances. `clk in -m <STRING>` adds a string to the `task` attribute of the database, and is meant for denoting work tasks. `clk on_break -m <STRING>` adds a string to  the `notes` attribute of the break log, and is meant for denoting break activities.
+If flag is not provided, data entries default to `None`.

 `-f <t>` can be tagged to both `clk get_db` and `clk get_logs` so to display time in specific formats (database stores epoch time but converts to an (%H:%M:%S) string for display by default).
 Current `<t>` options are: